berlogabob/PoplarBear-Kalimba/readme.md

 # a [Kalimba](https://poplarbear.gumroad.com/l/PoplarBear-Kalimba-CE) library for Decent sampler by PoplarBear
+ a full library can be downloaded on [gumroad](https://poplarbear.gumroad.com/l/PoplarBear-Kalimba-CE)

 > [!TIP]
 > [Link to Decent Sampler](https://www.decentsamples.com/product/decent-sampler-plugin) to open library.

-- [ ]  create package for realese as a .dslibrary
+- [x]  create package for realese as a .dslibrary

 ## links